DanielTampeCaamano/ulearn_test/README.md

 ## How to Install and Run the Project

+### 0. Check if you have the tools needed for running this Laravel project.
+- Make sure that your machine has PHP, Composer, and the Laravel installer installed.
+If thats not the case then check the information [here](https://laravel.com/docs/11.x/installation).

 ### 1. Clone the Repository

 - Clone this repository to any location of your choice.